rpmuller/ePubs/WesternPhilosophy.md

 "For this love is associated with all the modifications of the body (V, 14) and is fostered by them all (V, 1 5); therefore ( V 1 1 ) it must hold the chief place in the mind.
-Q.E.D '

-598

-SPINOZA
+Q.E.D"

 Of the propositions referred to in the above proof, V, 14 states:
 "The mind can bring it about, that all bodily modifications or